AnaMenkshi/book-genre-analysis/README.md

 # Book Genre Analysis by Age Group

 ## Overview
-This project investigates whether readers’ genre preferences are influenced by their age.
+This work investigates whether readers’ genre preferences are influenced by their age.
 The analysis is conducted in R using SQL Server as the data source.
 It includes data cleaning, exploratory data analysis, statistical summaries, and visualization.

 ## Objective
 - Explore the relationship between age groups and book genre preferences.